 K. Multiclub teams

 Participants from different clubs and countries may unite to form multiclubs or multinational teams.
-More than one team from each country can compete in the same sport category.
+More than one team from each country may compete in the same sport category.

 L. Costs

 Participants shall pay for their own transport and accommodation to compete in any IMGA Masters Games.